 This program is supported in part by a grant from the Brewster Cultural Council, Chatham Cultural Council, Harwich Cultural Council, Mid-Cape Cultural Council, Orleans Cultural Council, Provincetown Cultural Council, Sandwich Cultural Council, Truro Cultural Council, local agencies which are supported by the Massachusetts Cultural Council, a state agency.

 Our Open Mic Classical Online project is:

-Supported by Mass Cultural Council Cultural Investment Portfolio Projects Program FY21 and FY22, and applied to the FY23.
+Supported by Mass Cultural Council Cultural Investment Portfolio Projects Program FY21 and FY22, and FY23.

 Supported by the Mass Cultural Council Cultural Sector Recovery for Organizations Grant FY2023.